dshuhler/teleport_challenge/problem.md

 ~~~~
 Cities from Seattle in 1 jumps: New York, Baltimore
 Cities from Seattle in 2 jumps: New York, Baltimore, Philadelphia, Washington
-Can I teleport from New York to Atlanta: yes
+Can I teleport from New York to Atlanta: true
-Can I teleport from Oakland to Atlanta: no
+Can I teleport from Oakland to Atlanta: false
-Loop possible from Oakland: yes
+Loop possible from Oakland: true
-Loop possible from Washington: no
+Loop possible from Washington: false
 ~~~~